Coverage Policy Manual

 Description:

-Varying combinations of these criteria are used to determine whether a patient has PV, ET, or PMF, ie, MPNs that are Ph-negative.
+Varying combinations of these criteria are used to determine whether a patient has PV, ET, or PMF, (i.e., MPNs that are Ph-negative).
 An important component of the diagnostic process is a clinical and laboratory assessment to rule out reactive or secondary causes of disease.

 Although the most common Ph-negative MPNs include what is commonly referred to as classic forms of this disorder (PV, ET, PMF).
-Rare patients may show unusual manifestations of nonclassic forms of MPNs, such as chronic myelomonocytic leukemia, hypereosinophilic syndrome, systemic mastocytosis, chronic neutrophilic leukemia, or others.
+Rarely, patients may show unusual manifestations of nonclassic forms of MPNs, such as chronic myelomonocytic leukemia, hypereosinophilic syndrome, systemic mastocytosis, chronic neutrophilic leukemia, or others.
 Reports have identified JAK2 V617F variants in some of these cases (Jones, 2005).

-The JAK2 gene, located on chromosome 9, contains the genetic code for making the Janus kinase 2 protein, a nonreceptor tyrosine kinase.
+The JAK2 gene, located on chromosome 9, contains the genetic code for making the Janus kinase 2 (JAK2) protein, a nonreceptor tyrosine kinase.
 The Janus kinase 2 (JAK2) protein is part of the JAK/signal transduction pathway and activators of transcript (STAT) proteins that are important for the controlled production of blood cells from hematopoietic cells.
 Somatic (acquired) variants in the JAK2 gene are found in patients with PV, ET, and PMF (NIH Genetic Home Reference, 2014).

-In 2005, 4 separate groups using different modes of discovery and different measurement techniques reported the presence of a novel somatic (acquired) single nucleotide variant in the conserved autoinhibitory pseudokinase domain of the gene coding for the gene coding Janus kinase 2 (JAK2) protein in patients with classic MPNs.
-The single nucleotide variant caused a valine-to-phenylalanine leading to a novel somatic gain-of-function single nucleotide variant that resulted in the loss of autoinhibition of the JAK2 tyrosine kinase.
-JAK2V617F is a constitutively activated kinase that recruits and phosphorylates substrate molecules including signal transducers and activators of transcript (STAT) proteins (so-called JAK-Stat signaling).
+In 2005, 4 separate groups using different modes of discovery and different measurement techniques reported the presence of a novel somatic (acquired) single nucleotide variant in the conserved autoinhibitory pseudokinase domain of the gene encoding JAK2 protein in patients with classic MPNs.
+The single nucleotide variant caused a valine-to-phenylalanine substitution at amino acid position 617 (JAK2 V617F) leading to a novel somatic gain-of-function single nucleotide variant that resulted in the loss of autoinhibition of the JAK2 tyrosine kinase.
+JAK2 V617F is a constitutively activated kinase that recruits and phosphorylates substrate molecules including signal transducers and activators of transcript (STAT) proteins (so-called JAK-STAT signaling).
 The result is cell proliferation independent of normal growth factor control.

-The JAK2 V617F variant was present in blood and bone marrow from a variable portion of patients with classic BCR-ABL-negative (ie, Ph-negative) MPNs including 65% to 97% of patients with PV, 23% to 57% with ET, and 35% to 56% with PMF.
+The JAK2 V617F variant was present in blood and bone marrow from a variable portion of patients with classic BCR-ABL-negative (i.e., Ph-negative) MPNs including 65% to 97% of patients with PV, 23% to 57% with ET, and 35% to 56% with PMF.
 The variant was initially reported to be absent in all normal subjects and patients with secondary erythrocytosis, although very low levels of cells carrying the variant have been reported in a small subset of healthy individuals (Baxter, 2005; Jones, 2005; Levine, 2005; James, 2005; Kralovics, 2005; Tefferi, 2005; Zhao, 2005; Campbell, 2005; Wolanskyj, 2005; Campbell, 2006; Tefferi, 2005; Xu, 2007; Sidon, 2006).

 Although almost all studies were retrospective case series and/or cross-sectional studies, and although both the analytic and clinical performances appeared dependent on the laboratory method used to detect the variant, there has been consistency across studies in demonstrating that the JAK2 V617F variant is a highly specific marker for clonal evidence of an MPN.